 This energy function is then used to determine the spatial and temporal complexity of the frame as follows:

-Spatial Complexity: E =k=0C-1Hp,kC.w2
+Spatial Complexity (SC) : E =k=0C-1Hp,kC.w2

-Temporal Complexity: h =k=0C-1Absolute DifferenceHp,k, Hp-1,kC
+Temporal Complexity (TC) : h =k=0C-1Absolute DifferenceHp,k, Hp-1,kC

 Where “C” is the number of blocks per frame

 Results were evaluated at three different block sizes, i.e., 8, 16, and 32.
 The smaller block sizes result in more accurate spatial and temporal complexity calculations.
+All computations are performed only on the “Y” component.

+It is also important to note that VCA computes temporal complexity without the use of any motion estimation.
+Hence, the TC analysis might not be very accurate and perhaps misleading in some scenarios.
+For example, content with simple motion such as pans may be characterized as overly complex at times.
+A possible improvement to VCA could be the inclusion of basic motion estimation that could help improve the analysis of temporal characteristics.

+Alternatively, we can also use the popular SI-TI tool for the computation of Spatial and Temporal Information according to ITU-T P.910 as seen in [2].
+Although, the analysis in this document is done only using the VCA tool, it might be of interest to understand CTC sequence characteristics obtained using SI-TI as well as it uses different techniques to estimate spatial and temporal information when compared to VCA.
+The main reason for selecting VCA in our analysis is because the spatial and temporal characteristic calculations are nearly 5 times faster than SI-TI.

-All computations are performed only on the “Y” component.Steps to analyze a video sequence using the VCA tool:
+Steps to analyze a video sequence using the VCA tool: